attila-kiss-it/authentication-cas/README.md

  *casAuthenticationFilter* processes the logout request sent by the CAS server (back channel communication).

-A full usage example can be found under the integration tests project in the *org.everit.osgi.authentication.cas.tests.CasAuthenticationTestComponent* class.
+A complex example can be found under the integration tests project in the *org.everit.osgi.authentication.cas.tests.CasAuthenticationTestComponent* class.